Kanyapan/team057/README.md

 - All available commands **MUST** be added to the *Makefile* at the root folder
 - All git commits **MUST** be [signed using GPG](https://dev.to/anuchito/kaar-sign-gpg-kab-git-commit-3i5f)
+- You can have as much git branch as you like but **MUST** merge code into `main` branch before challenge end because we will checkout code on `main` branch only
 - Backend:
     - Backend **MUST** have some tests (e.g. unit test, integration test)
     - Test coverage for backend **MUST** exceed 80%